Skip to content

 If your admin has enabled editing for confirmed orders, you can make the same changes as on a draft order: adjust quantities, add or remove products, modify discounts, pricing, and notes.

-However, this is not recommended, as changes may affect data integrity with your ERP, such as QuickBooks, NetSuite, Sage, Business Central, or Epicor."
+Note: Editing a confirmed order is not recommended.
+Changes may affect data accuracy with your ERP, including QuickBooks, NetSuite, Sage, Business Central, or Epicor.

-• Cancelling Orders: Draft orders can be deleted from the Orders tab before submission.
+Draft orders can be deleted from the Orders page before submission.
 Confirmed orders, however, cannot be cancelled directly (unless your admin has granted you permission) because they have already been synced with the ERP.
 To cancel a confirmed order, coordinate with your back-office team.

-• Cancelling a Draft order: Open the draft order, click the three-dot menu at the bottom, and select Cancel.manage order 44
+1. Cancelling a Draft order: Open the draft order, click the three-dot menu at the bottom, and select Cancel.

 Reordering lets you quickly create a new order from a previous one without rebuilding your cart from scratch.
 It's useful when a customer wants to repeat a previous order with few or no changes.